SparkBeyond/agentune/docs/serialization.md

 custom serialization hooks.
 It is not currently guaranteed to contain all serialization hooks (i.e. to know how to serialize) all classes, even those that don't require a `SerializationContext` instance.

-Serialization outside of a `RunContext` isn't currently well-supported; you can create a `SerializationContext` but you shouldn't need to.
-Please ask for help if this is necessary.

 ### Serializing data

 Data can be converted to and from native Python values acceptable by the json module (dicts and so on) by calling